SLASCONE/SLASCONE-demo-cpp/SLASCONE-demo-client/README.md

 ### Generate the sources

 An easy way to generate the client is running the OpenAPI Generator from a docker container.
-The command could look like this: (Don't forget to replace your local project path)
+The command could look like this: (Don't forget to replace your local project path):

 ```
 docker run --rm -v "<local project root>:/local" openapitools/openapi-generator-cli generate -i /local/in/swagger.json -c /local/in/config.json -g cpp-restsdk -o /local/out/cpp-restsdk